kufayeka/capacitorjs-mqtt-native-plugin/README.md

 ## Examples

-Here are some examples of how to use the plugin in your project using Typescript:
+Here are some examples of how to use the plugin in your capacitorJS project using Typescript:

 ### Connect to an MQTT Broker :

-> To connect to an MQTT broker, you can use the `connect()` method provided by the plugin.
+To connect to an MQTT broker, you can use the `connect()` method provided by the plugin.
 The following code demonstrates how to connect to an MQTT broker:

 ```typescript
 import { MqttBridge } from 'capacitor-mqtt-native-plugin';